faisalqureshi/webify/manual/introduction.md

 which can be used in jinja template using `{{object_id}}`.

 Aside: you'll notice that both webify and mdfile use dashes (`-`) for certain keys internally.
 This is intentional.
 I find dashes (`-`) to be more readable.
-Internal keys that are available to be used rendering start with a double underscore `__`.
+Internal keys that are available to be used during rendering start with a double underscore `__`.

 ## The `_partials` folder

 Each time webify processes a folder, it first looks whether or not the folder contains a sub-folder, called `_partials`.
 If a `_partials` sub-folder is found, then items within this folder are processed.
 Items within the `_partials` sub-folder are added to the rendering context for its parent folder.
-This allows a mechanism to create common web-snippets, such as headers, footers, and navigation items, that can be used in any file that is stored in this (the parent) folder or one of its sub-folders.
+This allows a mechanism to create common web-snippets, such as headers, footers, and navigation items, that can be used in any file that is stored in this (the parent of `_partials`) folder or one of its sub-folders.

 Consider the following situation.